 Films must have been completed within the past three years.

-Films must be either produced, directed or written by a female or include a female cast or female characters, themes, or a female cinematographer or editor.
+Films must be produced, directed or written by a female or include a female cast or female characters, themes, or a female cinematographer or editor.

 Male directors can submit a film to Films About Women Category and also nominate a female director, female producer, female scriptwriter, and any member of the crew and cast as a female artist.